tapdata/idaas/README.md

 ## What is iDaaS

+Data as a service (DaaS) is a data management strategy that uses the cloud(or centralized data platform) to deliver data storage, integration, processing, and servicing capabilities in an on demand fashion.

-iDaaS, or Incremental Data as a Service, is an open source data platform that integrates and replicates enterprise data silos in real time,  provides a complete and unified data layer  to serve the operational applications or analytical systems.
+Tapdata iDaaS, or Incremental Data as a Service,  is an industry first open source implementation of the DaaS architecture.   iDaaS can automatically connect all enterprise data sources and replicate data to centralized data store to provide an overall complete, accurate and real time enterprise data layer  to serve the  operational and analytical applications.

 ![image](https://user-images.githubusercontent.com/1950232/152077313-a006a176-a5a1-4cf4-b739-826a77fe77ab.png)